Apply Now

 Risks and Discomforts

-The ICF should include a section that outlines possible risks or discomforts for the subject.
-Risks can be physical, emotional, and even financial.
-Physical risks are things like blood clots; physical discomforts are things like skin irritation or a needle poke.
-You can also include some data from your pre-clinical trials as that might help them make an informed decision on whether or not they believe the risks are a problem for them.
+You can also include some data from your pre-clinical trials which might help potential participants make an informed decision on whether or not they believe the risks are a problem for them.
 For example, you might include that less than X% of our preclinical data indicated skin irritation problems, and Y% of the skin irritation was clear in 2 days.
 You should also add the cost of participation, whether there is a monetary cost, if they will need to take time off of work, etc.

 This section should also explain the impact on future patients and the general population.
-Having a subject buy in to what you are trying to achieve in the beginning helps you increase your chance of compliance throughout the study.
+Having a subject buy into what you are trying to achieve in the beginning helps you increase your chance of compliance throughout the study.

-Alternatives to Participation
+Alternatives to Study Participation

 Here you want to discuss what the other possibilities are for potential participants.
 The first option is to not participate, especially if they are not comfortable with the risks and discomforts.
 If you are completing the study as part of their treatment, you can provide their other options, the most common being sticking to the standard of care.